Tabnine

 Pros

-Tabnine offers multiple deployment models including SaaS, VPC, on-premises, and fully air-gapped environments.
-The platform explicitly commits to zero code retention, no training on customer code, and no third-party sharing, with end-to-end encryption and compliance with GDPR, SOC 2, and ISO 27001 standards.
-Why it matters: Enterprises with strict security requirements or regulatory constraints can adopt AI coding assistance without compromising on data sovereignty or compliance obligations.
+Tabnine offers SaaS, VPC, on-premises, and fully air-gapped deployment with explicit zero code retention, no training on customer code, end-to-end TLS 1.2 encryption, and AES-256 data encryption.
+Compliance with GDPR, SOC 2 Type 2, ISO/IEC 27001, CCPA, and HIPAA is verified and vendor-published.
+Why it matters: Regulated enterprises and teams with sensitive IP can adopt AI coding without violating data residency or compliance requirements.

 Cons